behzadhaki/bassline_seq2seq/README.md

 /data/bassline_size_50[WithOffet]_translated_to_midi_36-2bars.txt
 /data/drum_size_50.txt

-## Step 2: Training
+## Step 2: Train
-Open the following Jupyter notebook: /src/Train.ipynb
+Follow the steps provided in the following Jupyter notebook: /src/Train.ipynb

+## Step 3: Predict
+In the same manner as Step 1, create a text file containing the drum patterns for which a bassline should be predicted

+Follow the steps provided in the following Jupyter notebook: /src/Predict.ipynb